serge-belov/examples/readme.md

-The repo is a collection of example I need publically available, mainly to support my [blog](https://belov.nz).
+The repo is a collection of examples I need publically available, mainly to support my [blog](https://belov.nz).